xiaogliu/export-arc-bookmarks/README.md

 ## Declaration

-All processed Bookmarks are handled locally in your browser, and are not transmitted to any cloud server, please feel free to use.
+All Bookmarks are handled locally in your browser, and are not transmitted to any cloud server, please feel free to use.

 ## License